bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 She stopped mid-sentence, pondering something.

-"Could we live with that?" she finally asked, staring Adrex dead in the eyes.
+"Co' we live with that?" she finally asked, staring Adrex dead in the eyes.
-"Depending on what we come up with, could we live giving the world this creation?"
+"Depending on what we come up with, co' we live giving the world this creation?"

 There was worry to detect in her voice, as Adrex slowly nodded thoughtful.